CSC207-UofT/207-course-notes/course-terminology.md

 * You call a constructor to instantiate (an object of) a class.

 static information vs. instance information (methods and variables)
-* Static information belongs to the class itself and is shared by all its instances, while instance information is unique to each object created from the class.
+* Static information belongs to the class itself.
+A single copy is shared by all instances, and static methods can be called without creating an object.
+Instance information belongs to individual objects.
+Each object has its own copy of instance variables, and instance methods operate on the specific state of the object they are called on.

 class vs. instance